Smoothness and long time existence for solutions of the Cahn-Hilliard equation on manifolds with conical singularities: The Cahn-Hilliard equation on conic manifolds

 \subsection{Long time solution}

 We are now in position to study the existence of long time solutions of \eqref{CH1}-\eqref{CH2}.
-For the proof of global solutions, we restrict to the case where $\dim(\mathbb{B})\in\{ 2,3\}$ and proceed as follows: \begin{enumerate} \item First we show that for $p=2$ and $q\ge 2$ the solution is bounded a priori in the space $\mathcal{H}^{1,1}_{2}(\mathbb{B})\oplus\mathbb{C}_{\omega}$, using the energy functional for the Cahn-Hilliard equation. \item Next, the moment inequality, the singular Gr\"onwall inequality and the use of interpolation theory are employed to show that the solution is actually bounded in $\mathcal{D}((c-\underline{\Delta}_{0})^{\frac{3+\nu}{2}})$, when $p=2$, $q$ is large and $\nu\in(0,1)$ is properly chosen. \item Finally, by using \eqref{uexists}, \eqref{extrareg}, \eqref{contsolu} and Corollary \ref{indmaxint}, we obtain the correct estimate to guarantee global existence of solutions when $\dim(\mathbb{B})=2$ or $3$. \end{enumerate}
+The proof of the existence of global solutions is limited to the case $\dim(\mathbb{B})\in\{ 2,3\}$ (see the comment after Proposition \ref{gradest} for further explanation).
+We proceed as follows: \begin{enumerate} \item First we show that for $p=2$ and $q\ge 2$ the solution is bounded a priori in the space $\mathcal{H}^{1,1+\gamma}_{2}(\mathbb{B})$, using the energy functional for the Cahn-Hilliard equation. \item Next, the moment inequality, the singular Gr\"onwall inequality and the use of interpolation theory are employed to show that the solution is actually bounded in $\mathcal{D}\big((c-\underline{\Delta}_{0})^{\frac{3+\nu}{2}}\big)$, when $p=2$, $q$ is large and $\nu\in(0,1)$ is properly chosen. \item Finally, by using \eqref{uexists}, \eqref{extrareg}, \eqref{contsolu} and Corollary \ref{indmaxint}, we obtain the correct estimate to guarantee global existence of solutions when $\dim(\mathbb{B})=2$ or $3$. \end{enumerate}

-A similar strategy to prove existence of global solutions can be used to study the Cahn-Hilliard equation on smooth bounded domains in the $L^2$-setting, see, e.g., the lecture notes of Larrson \cite{Larsson}.
+A similar strategy to prove existence of global solutions can be used to study the Cahn-Hilliard equation on smooth bounded domains in the $L^2$-setting, see e.g. the lecture notes of Larrson \cite{Larsson}.
 The presence of conical singularities and the use of $L^p$-spaces turn this accomplishment much more technical.
 Here our regularity results \eqref{uexists}, \eqref{extrareg}, \eqref{contsolu} and Corollary \ref{indmaxint}, are crucial, not only for a very refined understanding of the regularity of the solutions, but also for proving the existence for long times.

-\subsubsection{A priori estimate in $\mathcal{H}^{1,1}_{2}(\mathbb{B})\oplus\mathbb{C}_{\omega}$}
+\subsubsection{A priori estimate in $\mathcal{H}^{1,1+\gamma}_{2}(\mathbb{B})$}

 For the first step, we use the energy functional.
 We start with the following version of the well-known Green's identity.